-The National Geospatial Advisory Committee has identified the following key factors, including technology, economic, political, and organizational trends, that should be considered for geospatial strategy at the national level.
+The National Geospatial Advisory Committee (NGAC) has identified the following key factors, including technology, economic, political, and organizational trends, that should be considered for geospatial strategy at the national level.
+The goals and objectives outlined in this plan will address the key issues identified by NGAC.